newtmex/ll-beaters/README.md

 After each epoch elapses, any wallet address can roll the dice, and a subsection of the Families available will be selected randomly using [API3's QRNG](https://docs.api3.org/reference/qrng/).
 All the winning Families will receive an equal share of the [Beat Token](https://pegasus.lightlink.io/address/0xFDC16E5220A83F6e8BD2C5FB0923E1e418C33644) (LL-Beaters platform token).
 Then, owners and members of such families will receive their share following the [token economics](#token-economics) as described.

-Holders of the [Family](https://pegasus.lightlink.io/address/0x4306D6012325BF7b0d24BC55994439DDa869D092) or [Member](https://pegasus.lightlink.io/address/0xEF63b90842AbBeD1A9B27A56A685EADcC4157c5A) NFTs can trade them for Beat Tokens in the [market place](https://ll-beaters.vercel.app/exchange) deployed using the [LiteFlow](https://liteflow.com/) infrastructure and tooling.
+Holders of the [Family](https://pegasus.lightlink.io/address/0x4306D6012325BF7b0d24BC55994439DDa869D092) or [Member](https://pegasus.lightlink.io/address/0xEF63b90842AbBeD1A9B27A56A685EADcC4157c5A) NFTs can trade them for Beat Tokens in the [marketplace](https://ll-beaters.vercel.app/exchange) deployed using the [LiteFlow](https://liteflow.com/) infrastructure and tooling.
 The desirable trait of these NFTs is the history of activity recorded in them and the potential Beat Tokens they might hold.
 Referrers also receive part of the fees after successful exchange of the NFTs on the marketplace.

 At any time in the future, users with Beat Tokens can withdraw ETH from the contract by burning the Beat Tokens and paying a small fee.